 There are some very beautiful houseplants that would look amazing in a larger gift basket.
 Check out a local florist or plant nursery to find the right specimen for your container.
 With the right plant, a basket could look totally stunning!
 It’ll steal the show :)

 Culinary herbs are easy to find (even at the grocery store) and easy to include in a gift basket.
 They’ll need to be watered before you put them in, but they’re otherwise fairly un-fussy plants.
 Including a culinary herb plant is one of the easier gardening gift basket ideas…and it’s sure to be appreciated!

 Garlic bulbs are also nice in a gift basket.
 We’re talking pretty, artisanal seed garlic bulbs, not a mesh bag from the supermarket.

-The last thing to add is a few treats for your plant lover.
+The last thing to add is a few special treats and nice-to-haves for your plant lover.
 Here’s a few ideas for topping the gift basket off!

 Good soap is one of life’s simple pleasures.
 Nurseries and flower stores stock high-quality hand soaps made specifically for hands that work out in the garden.
 Look for gardeners clay soap or a citrus-scented scrub.

 A nail brush is a necessity!
 This will probably be located near the gardeners soap :)